nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ### Plugin Developer 2

-Used Open MCT Web over the course of several weeks (on a half-time basis) to develop a tabular visualization plugin.
+Used Open MCT over the course of several weeks (on a half-time basis) to develop a tabular visualization plugin.

 * Pain points